By Emrik Joner

 To compare the motors' performance, we used the RCbenchmark Series 1580 thrust stand.
 It is capable of measuring thrust, torque, voltage, current, RPM and efficiency.
 The data acquisition is done using the RCbenchmark software.
 The two motors tested are T2407s of 1500 Kv and 2300 Kv respectively.
 Both motors spin the same 7-inch propeller with a pitch of 4.

 The first graph in figure 7 displays the efficiency of both motors compared to the throttle.
 The second graph shows the efficiency at specific speeds.
 Clearly, the smaller 1500 Kv motor requires more throttle to run efficiently.
 It won’t achieve the same efficiency as the 2300 Kv motor in this set-up with the same propeller.
 The efficiency range is also better on the 2300 Kv motor, meaning the motor keeps a high efficiency at both low and top speed.

-On the other hand, the smaller motor can operate at low speed and would probably be more efficient with a smaller propeller.
-A drone used for transport would use a smaller motor to be able to stay idle and stable at low speed, while for a racing drone, a bigger motor that would struggle to hover at lower speed would work just fine.
+On the other hand, the smaller motor can operate at higher speed and would probably be more efficient with a smaller propeller.
+A drone used for transport would use a smaller motor to be able to stay idle and stable at low speed.

 To get a full comparison, we would need to know the purpose of the drone and the RPM it will operate at.
 It is possible that the 1500 Kv motor is more efficient with a different propeller suited for a different function.
 Only through testing can we find out.